nguyenphuminh/JeChain/CONTRACT.md

 const gas = calculateGasFee(contractAddress, args, from_optional);
 ```

 If the gas provided in the transaction is not greater or equal to the gas calculated, the contract will not be triggered.

+Note: This is not your transaction's gas fee, it is for paying the contract's fee, so you should be passing it into the transaction constructor as `amount`.

 ## Example
 ### Fibonacci